 Jeremy Taylor meets the man destined to run Goodwood.
-At the moment, Lord Settrington is in his final year at Oxford University, studying theology, after which he will continue in the family business of running the Goodwood estate, and all that encompasses, from the Festival of Speed to the 12,000-acre estate.
+Lord Settrington recently graduated from Oxford University with a degree in theology, after which he will continue in the family business of running the Goodwood estate, and all that encompasses, from the Festival of Speed to the 12,000-acre estate.
 Find out more about the petrolhead aristocrat here…

 There’s little point asking Lord Settrington what he plans to do when he grows up.
 The youngster is earmarked to inherit one of England’s most desirable estates – a gentleman’s playground, rich with the finest cars, racehorses and countryside.

 Goodwood, in West Sussex, has become synonymous with the very best of British.
 The 2,800-acre estate plays host to a string of prestige horse-racing and motoring events that attract enthusiast and oft well-dressed supporters from around the world.
 Goodwood’s current good fortune is down to Lord Settrington’s father, the energetic and dynamic Lord March.
 When the 61-year-old took over the country pile from his own father, the enterprising aristocrat described it as ‘a bit of a mess’.